Devenv

 You can find the whole installation guide for devenv in their official documentation:

-Depending on whether you want to set up a fresh Shopware project or contribute to the Shopware core, choose between:
+Depending on whether you want to set up a fresh Shopware project or contribute to the Shopware core, you have to choose between the Symfony Flex template or the Shopware project.

 Make sure that the ports for the services are not already in use, or else the command will fail.